Pylons/pyramid/docs/narr/csrf.rst

 URL or button on another website which unwittingly redirects the user to your application to perform some command that requires elevated privileges.

-You can avoid most of these attacks by making sure that a the correct *CSRF token* has been set in an :app:`Pyramid` session object before performing any actions in code which requires elevated privileges and is invoked via a form post.
+You can avoid most of these attacks by making sure that the correct *CSRF token* has been set in an :app:`Pyramid` session object before performing any actions in code which requires elevated privileges and is invoked via a form post.
 To use CSRF token support, you must enable a :term:`session factory`